systech-solutions/upcase-mobile/fastlane/README.md

 ```
 fastlane bump_version
 ```
-Bump the iOS and Android version with a commit and tag.
+Bump the app versions and tag a new release

 ----